 Switzerland established regular contacts with Macedonia immediately upon the latter’s independence, integrating the new nation in its transition support programme.
-Switzerland’s cooperation strategy focuses at present on supporting a reform process in the areas of decentralisation, the economy, water supply and environmental protection.
+Switzerland’s current cooperation strategy focuses on supporting reform processes which are already under way in the areas of democratic governance, development of the economy and jobs, infrastructure and the environment.
 The presence of a sizeable Macedonian diaspora in Switzerland helps strengthen ties between the two countries.

 Bilateral relations Switzerland–Macedonia

 Switzerland recognised Macedonia on 12 May 1993 and in bilateral relations uses the official name 'Republic of Macedonia', as do more than 130 other nations.
 Relations are good, being dominated by questions concerning the substantial Macedonian community in Switzerland (family reunifications, police cooperation) as well as the keystone development cooperation programme.

 Economic relations and trade between the two countries remain modest.
 There is potential for further development both in terms of trade and Swiss direct investment in Macedonia.
 So far the attractions and business potential of Macedonia have been recognised mainly by Swiss citizens of Macedonian origin who have studied or worked in Switzerland.
 A small number of these 'Swiss Macedonians' have created small and medium-sized enterprises (SMEs) in their homeland, either with their own funds or in partnership with a Swiss company.